josephvoss/git-remote-s3/README.md

 quickly).
   * Are we changing the commit object IDs?
 Hashes aren't saved anywhere from what I can tell
-* import vs fetch!!!!
-We can just fetch refs we already have!

 ## Format in s3